ericorain/python_scripts/networkscan/README.md

 Networkscan (sec) | 0,184 | 1,178 | 1,163 | 1,213 | 1,232 | 1,411 | 1,951 | 2,23 | 5,104 | 7,055 | 18,196
 Without asyncio (timeout 1 sec) | N/A | 1,136 | 1,115 | 5,485 | 10,194 | 26,852 | 67,258 | 130,334 | 253,168 | 321,908 | 865,858

-## What's next with my Nornir yaml file?
+## What's next with the Nornir yaml file?

-When you scan a network you entered that command and get the folling output:
+When you have scanned a network you have typed the entered the following command and you have got that output:

 ``` bash
 (project1) [eorain@centos7 python]$ ./networkscan.py 192.168.0.96/28 -w